Nesta (charity)

 Nesta (formerly NESTA, National Endowment for Science, Technology and the Arts) is a British foundation, registered as a charity, which supports innovation.

 Nesta was originally funded by a £250 million endowment from the UK National Lottery.
 The endowment is managed through a trust, and Nesta uses the interest from the trust to meet its charitable objects and to fund and support its projects.

 History

 NESTA was set up in 1998 by an independent endowment established by an Act of Parliament, the National Lottery Act 1998.
-It had been a Labour Party manifesto promise.
-Lord Puttnam was the first Chair.
-In 2002 it was awarded £95 million.
+Its creation had been a Labour Party manifesto promise.
+It was originally established as a non-departmental public body and its board of trustees were appointed by the Secretary of State for Culture, Media and Sport.
+NESTA's first chairman was Lord Puttnam, who had advocated for its creation, while Jeremy Newton was appointed chief executive.